NasGenius/homework-week2/README.md

 ## Usage

 Usage of this repository is showcasing some of the things you can do with HTML code along with CSS and Bootstrap.
-Taking some of the lessons learned and applying them to my code.
+This particular assignment focuses on creating a  responsive design that renders well on a variety of devices and window or screen sizes.

 Here is the link to my application: https://nasgenius.github.io/homework-week2/